briansworth/dev/_posts/2020-8-15-Tmux-and-Vim.md

-Tmux is one of the most useful applications to use on Linux, and if you read my [last post]({{ site.baseurl }}/Tmux-on-Windows/), you now know how to get Tmux up and running on Windows too.
+Tmux is one of the most useful applications to use on Linux, and if you read my [last post]({{ site.baseurl }}/Tmux-on-Windows/), you know how to get Tmux up and running on Windows too.
 As a VIM user (addict), I need to use the VIM keys everywhere possible, and in this post, we will configure Tmux to do exactly that.